-Local educators who host SUNY Cortland student teachers and practicum students are designated as faculty associates and are entitled to a variety of professional courtesies from the university.
-Examples include access to Memorial Library, use of the Student Life Center and other fitness and recreation facilities at faculty rates, access to campus events at faculty rates and a special Cortland ID with faculty associate designation (see 435.06).
+Local educators who host SUNY Cortland student teachers and practicum students are designated "faculty associates" and are entitled to a variety of professional courtesies from the College.
+Examples include access to the College library, use of fitness and recreation facilities at faculty rates, access to campus events at faculty rates, and the right to purchase a SUNY Card for identification purposes at faculty rates (see 435.06).
 Interested individuals may find out more about the faculty associate designation and its benefits by calling the Field Experience and School Partnerships Office at 607-753-2824.